 The egg cowrie feed on soft corals, and are often seen feeding on leather corals.

 Egg cowries reach sexual maturity at approximately 7 cm in shell length, at approximately 1 year of age.
-They are not hermaphrodites and mating as seen above takes place usually in the summer months.
-The eggs are usually laid on a hard substrate and there is evidence that the laying of eggs is synchronized with the moon cycles.
-Once the eggs hatch they become free swimming veligers and eventually develop into adults .
+They are not hermaphrodites and mating usually takes place in the summer months.
+The eggs are laid on a hard substrate and there is evidence that the laying of eggs is synchronized with the moon cycles.
+Once the eggs hatch they become free swimming veligers and eventually develop into adults.

 The shells are collected in some areas for sale to tourists but hopefully the restrictions in place regarding the transportation of shells will reduce this trade.